MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -TlsCertificateName
-!!!
-Exchange Server 2013

-The TlsCertificateName parameter specifies the X.509 certificate to use with TLS sessions and secure mail.
-Valid input for this parameter is [I]Issuer[S]Subject.
-The Issuer value is found in the certificate's Issuer field, and the Subject value is found in the certificate's Subject field.
-You can find these values by running the Get-ExchangeCertificate cmdlet.

-!!!
-Exchange Server 2016

 The TlsCertificateName parameter specifies the X.509 certificate to use for TLS encryption.
 A valid value for this parameter is "\<I\>X.500Issuer\<S\>X.500Subject".
 The X.500Issuer value is found in the certificate's Issuer field, and the X.500Subject value is found in the certificate's Subject field.
 You can find these values by running the Get-ExchangeCertificate cmdlet.
 Or, after you run Get-ExchangeCertificate to find the thumbprint value of the certificate, run the command $TLSCert = Get-ExchangeCertificate -Thumbprint \<Thumbprint\>, run the command $TLSCertName = "\<I\>$($TLSCert.Issuer)\<S\>$($TLSCert.Subject)", and then use the value $TLSCertName for this parameter.

 ```yaml
 Type: SmtpX509Identifier